State Fair of Texas: Attendance

 Staff of the State Fair have traditionally reported that attendance at the fair runs in the vicinity each year of between 3 and 3.5 million people.
 These figures were disputed in an April 2016 study published by Tom Kelly, Ph.D., a professor of economics at Baylor University and the Director of Baylor University Center for Business and Economic Research, along with Bennet Hickok, an Economics student at Baylor.
 The Kelly/Hickok report argues that the attendance at the fair is about 1.5-1.7 million visitors a year, or about half of what state fair staff reported it to be.
 According to the 2017 State Fair of Texas Annual Report, the Fair attracted a total of 2,250,433 attendees during the 2017 event with roughly 93,000 daily guests.
 The total annual reported attendance for 2018 dropped to 2,049,119 with a net operating revenue loss of $3,199,044 for the year.

+In 2025, attendance was 2,020,064, which was 365,791 less than the previous year.
+The 15.3 percent drop in attendance marked the lowest attendance numbers in eight years.
+Organizers and observers blamed the drop on a number of potential factors, including high prices in an uncertain economy, fear of Immigrations and Customs Enforcement (ICE) raids, a decision to discontinue free passes for Dallas high school students, and unseasonably warm temperatures.